abiboe/IT8761/README.md

 # IT8761

 #check the file name if Error occur

+         (OR)

+file name and class name must be same